WebinarUnlocking growth outside the US - 24 July Join us

 2. Add value instead of providing negative discounts

-Part of the reason businesses resorts to discount pricing is is because they know people love getting deals and feeling special.
+Part of the reason businesses resorts to discount pricing is that they know people love getting deals and feeling special.
 But, you can make people feel special without cutting your prices.
 Instead, add more units (e.g., more user seats or a premium service).
 Remember, when adding value, a little goes a long way without facing the long-term implications of discounting.

 3. Improve your marketing segmentation